Donghan5/42_Course/README.md

 ## C_Piscine_Reloaded
 ### ex00 - ex27 - Score: 100/100
-- **Description**: Before start of libft which is common course, we review all element of piscine
+- **Description**: Before of libft which is common course, we review all element of piscine
 ---

 ## Circle 0